Denver - Design District - Alameda and Broadway

 We tend to think of probiotics as being good for digestion, but the truth is these friendly little bacteria influence many aspects of health, including the health of our skin.
 Taking probiotics internally has been found to reduce UV damage and reduce skin inflammation.9 10

 As the main structural protein found in the skin, collagen is responsible for keeping the skin plump and wrinkle free.
-Supplementing with collagen not only increases collagen but also increases the cells that produce it.11 12 When combined with vitamin C and glucosamine, collagen supplements also help the skin retain moisture and improve smoothness.13 Collagen supplements take time to build in the body so be sure to use it for at least three months for best results.
+Supplementing with collagen not only increases collagen but also increases the cells that produce it.11 12 When combined with vitamin C and glucosamine, collagen supplements also help the skin retain moisture and improve smoothness.13 Vegetarians and vegans can build collagen by getting adequate protein, vitamin C, manganese, zinc, and copper.
+They can also look for vegan collagen boosting supplements designed specifically to supply an array of vitamins, minerals, and herbs for supporting healthy collagen production.
+Collagen and collagen boosting supplements take time to build in the body so be sure to use it for at least three months for best results.
+Note: Although collagen is great for skin health, it does not contain all the essential amino acids and should not be relied on as a major protein source.

 Healthy skin is greatly influenced by internal health, but a comprehensive skin care program should also include a simple topical regime.
 Topical products help to nourish and heal the skin from the outside.
 A basic skin health routine should include: